Algex07/Professional-README-Generator/Develop/generateREADME.md

   * [Links](#links)

   ## Description:
   Dynamically gerate a README.md file by filling out questions.

   ## Installation:
-  npm i, fs, MARKDOWN.
+  npm i, fs, markdown

   ## Purpose:
   To create a universal template that can be use in any project to create the README.md file professionally.